 Try a variety of utterances to Alexa - the side LEDs should light blue up when Alexa is heard (if Alexa does not “wake up”, try speaking closer to the device):

-The AFI device has Alexa Built-In, which means you can speak to Alexa directly to the device and Alexa will respond with voice on the device.
+The AFI device has Alexa Built-In, which means you can speak to Alexa directly on the device and Alexa will respond with voice on the device.
 However, this version of AFI from Espressif also supports Alexa Smart Home commands as a beta feature, which allows you to control attributes on the device.

 The Alexa for AWS IoT sample application creates a virtual device called Light in your Alexa app, which supports two interfaces:

-Since it’s a virtual device, it is prints the updated status to the screen.
+Since it’s a virtual device, it prints the updated status to the screen.
 We can test this out via voice or the Alexa app.

-Through either option, you should see a message like the following in your terminal:
+With either option, you should see a message like the following in your terminal:

 I (97445) [alexa_smart_home]: Namespace: Alexa.PowerController, Name: TurnOn